Septic System Home Insurance: What's Covered and What Isn't

 • Not all insurers offer this as a standalone add-on

-Service line coverage is distinct from water backup coverage — they cover different parts of the problem.
-Learn more about sewer line insurance options to understand how the two compare and whether you need both.
+Service line coverage is distinct from water backup coverage because they cover different parts of the problem.
+Our guide to sewer line repair coverage explains how the two endorsements compare and whether you need both.

 Pincher's Pro Tip

 Bundle your endorsements.
-Adding both water backup and service line coverage typically costs under $200/year combined — far less than the average septic repair bill of $1,800 to $3,500 for moderate issues.
+Adding both water backup and service line coverage typically costs under $300/year combined, far less than the average septic repair bill of $600 to $6,000 for moderate issues or the $8,000 to $25,000 you'd pay for a full system replacement.

 Compare Home Insurance Plans in Ohio